eclipse-4diac/4diac-fbe/README.md

 Installation
 ============

-In case you have got a packaged runtime ZIP file and some accompanying toolchain files (including a subdirectory ``Windows`` or ``Linux``), just put all files into an empty directory -- but leave out the platform subdirectory that does not apply to you (Linux/Windows).
-Then run ``install.cmd`` or ``./install.sh``.
+The easiest way to install 4diac-fbe is through an official release: Check out the `release` branch of `4diac-fbe` and copy either `scripts/compile.sh` or `scripts/compile.cmd` to the toplevel directory.
+That's all.

 IMPORTANT NOTE for Windows users: By default, Windows has a rather short file name length limit.
-It is therefore recommended to use an installation directory close to the root of your drive, like ``D:\4diac-runtime``.
+It is therefore recommended to use an installation directory close to the root of your drive, like ``D:\4diac-fbe``.
+Also, avoid a path containing whitespace.

-The first time you run one of these scripts, the build environment will be set up.
-If you have all neccessary toolchain files, this just means extracting them into the correct folders.
-Otherwise, a lengthy bootstrap process is executed, so using pre-packaged toolchain files is heavily recommended.

-Furthermore, each target configuration will first have its dependencies built.
-The second build will be much faster, as only the FORTE runtime is re-built.
+The first time you run the compile script, the build environment will be set up by securely downloading and installing a binary release of `4diac-toolchains`.
+If cross-compiling 4diac FORTE for a new target for the first time, the build environment will download an appropriate cross-compiler from the current `4diac-toolchains` release.

 Updating
 --------

-If you have a working installation and get an updated packaged runtime ZIP file, the update procedure works in a few easy steps:

- 1. rename your old runtime directory, e.g. into ``runtime.old``
- 2. extract runtime zip into the now *empty* old folder, e.g. ``runtime``
- 3. remove the new toolchains directory ``runtime/toolchains``
- 4. move the old toolchains directory to the new runtime folder
- 5. copy configurations from ``configurations`` to the new runtime as needed
- 6. copy custom dependencies, modules, types, and other extra files as needed

-Once you have made sure your code works fine using the new runtime build environment, you can delete the old runtime directory.
-To switch back to the old runtime, just rename the folders and move the toolchains directory back.
+If you run this from the git `release` branch, simply update the repo and all subrepositories in place.
+In case there were significant toolchain updates, run `toolchains/etc/bootstrap/clean.sh` to force downloading a current toolchain release.

 Usage